cpfrancis1/Twitch_VOD_Downloader/README.md

 # Twitch VOD Downloader

+**IMPORTANT NOTE** This program is not complete; I haven't implemented the downloader properly.
+The start and finish times may not match the output video.

 ## Introduction

 The Twitch VOD Downloader is a tool designed to simplify the process of downloading source-quality VODs from Twitchtv.
 Whether you're a video editor working with Twitch streams or simply someone who wants to capture specific segments without downloading the entire video, this program has you covered.